 All personal data stored in the course of contacting will be deleted in this case.

-This website uses Google Maps to display maps, locations of our holiday apartments and for travel route planning.
+This website uses Google Maps to display maps and for travel route planning.
 Google Maps is operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

 By using this website, in particular by using the route planner features, you consent to the collection, processing and use of the data collected automatically and those entered by you, by Google, its agents, or third parties.